 College of Liberal Arts and Sciences

 M.S.
-Forensic Science
+Forensic Science (concentrations Chemistry and Biology)

 The Master of Science in Forensic Science (MSFS) degree at Emporia State is the only one offered in the state of Kansas.
 The program was developed with the input of the directors of all of the major crime laboratories in the State of Kansas and the Kansas City Metro area.
 Our program is where academia meets the real world.

 The master of science in forensic science will qualify you to work as a scientist in national, state, or regional criminalistics laboratories or conventional analytical laboratories.